sodonnel/rocksdb-benchmark/readme.md

 ### Serialisation Overhead

 Next we look at querying the Flatbuffer / Proto data, but accessing only the first 8 bytes as a long.
-This lets us see the RockDB throughput and the impact of deserilization.
+This lets us see the RockDB throughput and the impact of deserilisation.

 ```
 Benchmark                                        (tableName)   Mode  Cnt      Score      Error  Units